eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 	- KiCad
 	- Docker
 	- ROS
++ Experience developing with ROS and related software such as MoveIt! and PCL
 + skill set:
 	- Solid background in multiple programming languages, e.g. Python or C/C++ and willingness to pick up any new programming languages or frameworks.
 	- Fearless about jumping around the stack (from improving driver to writing CUDA kernel to putting together React webapp) and working on aspects that have significant impact on product